patricioisaias/patricioisaias/README.md

 ## 🎯 Projects

-- [**Generative Academy:**](https://www.instagram.com/generative.academy/) I founded this initiative to promote creative programming in the Spanish-speaking world.
+I founded [**Generative Academy:**](https://www.instagram.com/generative.academy/), an initiative to promote creative programming in the Spanish-speaking world.
+My mission is to empower individuals to explore the boundless possibilities at the intersection of art and technology.

-## 💡 What I'm Currently Learning
+## 💡 What I'm Learning

 - **Node.js and APIs:** Exploring the integration of real-time data into my creative projects.
 - **German:** A2